deliveroo/deliveroo.engineering/_posts/2019-12-09-testflight-app-store-connect-api.md

 In the query above, replace `<apple_app_id>` with your own app ID.
 The JWT token can be generated with the script below, taken from the [WWDC video presentation](https://developer.apple.com/videos/play/wwdc2018-303/?time=2019) about the App Store Connect API.

 The curl request above returns some JSON that contains amongst other things, the build number of the latest ten betas.
 It is then simple enough to look for the highest version number that has the following state: `“externalBuildState”: “IN_BETA_TESTING”`.
 You’ll have to do a bit of processing: the response follows the [JSON:API](https://jsonapi.org/) format and contains a `data` object which contains the version number and an `included` object which contains the build state.
-You can map the version number to a build state by joining on the opaque IDs.
+You can map the version number to a build state by joining on the opaque IDs (see sample code below).

 ## Authenticating with App Store Connect API